-Contribution from “the left” to the strategic liquidation of Basque national policy: the social-imperialism (VI)
+Contribution from “the left” to the strategic liquidation of the Basque national policy of liberation from imperialism: the social-imperialism (VI)

 EUSKAL HERRIA AND THE KINGDOM OF NABARRE, OR THE BASQUE PEOPLE AND ITS STATE, AGAINST FRENCH-SPANISH IMPERIALISM

-VI – Contribution from “the left” to the strategic liquidation of Basque national policy: the social-imperialism
+VI – Contribution from “the left” to the strategic liquidation of the Basque national policy of liberation from imperialism: the social-imperialism

 Iñaki Aginaga and Felipe Campo